abpframework/abp/docs/en/Community-Articles/2024-04-19-using-blob-storage-with-abp/post.md

 # Using Blob Storage with ABP

  ABP Framework is a comprehensive development framework for modern web applications and microservice architectures.
-This framework offers its users the possibility to quickly build scalable and modular applications.
-An advantage of this framework is the flexibility to integrate different cloud services or infrastructure components.
+ABP Framework [provides an abstraction to work with BLOBs and provides some pre-built storage providers](https://docs.abp.io/en/abp/latest/Blob-Storing) that you can easily integrate into your application.
+In this article, I will show you how to store BLOBs in a relational or non-relational database by using the [Database Provider](https://docs.abp.io/en/abp/latest/Blob-Storing-Database)

 ## What is Blob Storage ?